IPUMS NHIS Articles and Presentations

-This video presentation from project manager, Julia Rivera Drew, covers the current state of the IHIS project and potential opportunities for the future of IHIS.
+This video presentation from project manager, Dr. Julia Rivera Drew, covers the state of the IHIS (now IPUMS NHIS) project and potential opportunities for the future of IHIS.

 Taking Advantage of Health Data from 1969 to 2010 via Free Online Dissemination of Harmonized National Health Interview Survey Data.
 Research poster.
 Miriam King and Kathy Rowan, Academy Health Research Meeting, 2011

 Alternative and Complementary Medicine (CAM) Use in the U.S.: New Data from the National Health Interview Survey (NHIS) Available in the Integrated Health Interview Series (IHIS).
 Powerpoint presentation.
 Dr. Brian Lee, APHA 2010